 - Promotion of social development and participation in their school and wider communities;

-- Preparation for careers in creative fields in the 21st century that will demand creative and innovative thinkers.
+- Preparation for careers in creative fields in the 21st century that require creative and innovative thinkers.

 Artist residencies taking place in public schools and alternative education sites allow a school to:

-- Develop successful models for arts integration and interdisciplinary, thematic project-based learning.
+- Develop successful models for arts integration and interdisciplinary, thematic and project-based learning;

-- Create new or enhance existing partnerships with local arts and cultural organizations.
+- Develop partnerships with local arts and cultural organizations.